jwcloud365/azure-secure-bicep/README.md

-# Azure Infrastructure with Bicep
+# Secure Azure Infrastructure with Bicep

 This repository contains a complete Azure infrastructure deployment using Bicep templates.
 The architecture features a secure web application setup with an App Service as frontend and Azure SQL Database as backend, connected via private endpoints and protected by a Web Application Firewall.
+The entire infrastructure has been implemented with a security-first approach to ensure isolation and protection of sensitive resources.

 ## Architecture Overview